Manuals

 If several devices become clock leaders, multicast traffic may be blocked.
 Try turning off IGMP Snooping and check switch settings.

-If a Dante device is not receiving multicast traffic, it will not receive the Dante PTP clock from other Dante devices and therfore become clock leader itself.
+If a Dante device is not receiving multicast traffic, it will not receive the Dante PTP clock from other Dante devices and therefore become clock leader itself.

 Network Design